-- Liquid potpourri and other scents: Since you and the rest of your family, including your pets, are going to be spending more time indoors, you’re place might start to smell … hmmm, shall we say “not as nice as usual.”
+- Liquid potpourri and other scents: Since you and the rest of your family, including your pets, are going to be spending more time indoors, your place might start to smell … hmmm, shall we say “not as nice as usual.”
 To help combat this, you might decide to set up some liquid potpourri, essential oil diffusers, deodorizing plug-ins, or other odor improvers.

 While these can help to combat odors and make sheltering-in-place a bit more tolerable for you, they can unfortunately cause some problems for your pets.
 See the potential respiratory and other risks associated with potpourri, essential oils, scented candles, and other “nice smelling things” for your pets.

 - Household cleaners and disinfectants: Let’s face it, you are (hopefully) going to be doing a lot more cleaning and disinfecting around your home in this day and age of coronavirus, and that’s a good thing!
 That said, be sure to pay attention to the ventilation in your home, follow all label instructions, and be aware that some cleaners and disinfectants can cause problems for your pets (especially bleach and ammonia).